 We served them with crackers on the side in case people would want to spread them over the top like a traditional cheese ball.
 Either way is completely fine.

 These cheese balls have a fun mix of sweet and savory and are an unexpected addition to your menu.
-They are perfect for the holidays, parties or even potlucks.
+They are perfect for the holidays, parties, or even potlucks.

-How to Make Individual Cranberry Cheese Balls
+How to Make Cranberry Cheese Ball Bites

 Though it’s not absolutely necessary, I love making cheese balls in a food processor.
 It’s a great way to quickly make chunky ingredients smaller and fully incorporate everything together.